 About Us

-The Chicago Recycling Coalition is a non-profit organization that champions environmentally and fiscally sound management of solid waste through research, education, and advocacy, emphasizing waste reduction, reuse, recycling, composting, and buying recycled.
+The Chicago Recycling Coalition is a 40-year-old nonprofit organization that champions environmentally and fiscally sound management of solid waste through research, education, and advocacy.
+We emphasize waste reduction, reuse, recycling, composting, and buying recycled.

 In the early nineties, we also advocated for responsible source-separated municipal recycling programs for the city.
 The result?
 An excellent recycling ordinance was passed for commercial buildings and larger apartment complexes.
 But at the same time, the City Council, under pressure from Mayor Daley, instituted the blue bag program, which asked residents to mix bags of garbage and recycling together in one bin.